ozbillwang/terraform-best-practices/README.0.11.md

 resource "<any_resource>" {
   name = "${local.name_prefix}-<resource_name>"
-  ...
+  # ...
 }
 ```

 With that, you will easily define the resource with a meaningful and unique name, and you can build more of the same application stack for different developers without change a lot.
 For example, you update the environment to dev, staging, uat, prod, etc.

->Tips: some aws resource names have length limits, such as less than 24 characters, so when you define variables of application and environment name, use short name.
+> Tips: some aws resource names have length limits, such as less than 24 characters, so when you define variables of application and environment name, use short name.

-## Use terraform import to include as many resources you can
+## Use terraform import to include as many resources as you can

 Sometimes developers manually created resources.
 You need to mark these resource and use `terraform import` to include them in codes.